About

 An advocate for young readers and writers, Will was awarded the 2020 Maurice Saxby Award by the School Library Association of New South Wales for service to children’s and young adult literature.

-For information on the types of presentations and workshops he runs in schools, or if you simply want to say hey, please don’t hesitate to email Will.
+Will tours the world, speaking at schools, festivals and conferences.
+For information on the types of presentations and workshops he runs, or if you simply want to say hey, please don’t hesitate to email Will.

 Click here to download a high-res author image.